Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Hakone (箱根)

-Famous mountain resort town meaning 'Box Root,' renowned for hot springs, art museums, and views of Mount Fuji from Lake Ashi
+Mountain resort town meaning 'Box Root,' known for hot springs, art museums, and views of Mount Fuji from Lake Ashi

 Beppu (別府)